 BPMN2.0 Event Examples

 An Event is something that happens during the course of a Process.
-These Events affect the flow of the Process, usually having a cause or an impact, and in general requiring or allowing for a reaction.
+Events affect the flow of the Process, usually having a cause or an impact, and in general requiring or allowing for a reaction.
 For example, the start of an Activity, the end of an Activity, the change of state of a document, or the arrival of a Message could all be considered to be Events.

 - Start Events, which indicate where a Process will start